-Equity compensation is effective for employers in both public and private corporations, large and small, to boost employee engagement.
-So, companies like to incentivize their employees using different forms of equity to allow them to partake in ownership of the firm to achieve enhanced productivity and many other benefits.
+Equity compensation is effective in both public and private corporations, large and small, to boost employee engagement.
+So, companies like to use different forms of equity to allow their employees to partake in ownership of the firm to achieve enhanced productivity and many other benefits.

-Stock plan administration is the process of creating, tracking and managing equity awards and employee plans for employees in a company.
-It involves input from multiple internal and external parties.
+Equity plan administration, commonly known as share plan or stock plan administration, is the process of creating, tracking and managing employee equity and employee plans in a company.
+It involves input from internal and external parties.

-- Examples of employee equity awards: Approved/Unapproved Options, Executive Stock Options, ISOs, CSARs, SSARs, RSUs, RSAs, PSUs, NQSOs, including Performance & Phantom shares, Cash-based, warrants and a wide range of other custom award types.
+- Examples of employee equity awards: Approved/Unapproved Options, Executive Stock Options, ISOs, NSOs, Cash-settled SARs, Stock-settled SARs, RSUs, RSAs, Performance stock/units, Phantom shares, Cash-based, warrants and a wide range of other custom award types.

-- Examples of employee plan types: Approved and Unapproved purchase plans, ESPPs, LTIP’s, JSOP’s and a wide range of custom types.
+- Examples of employee plan types: Approved and Unapproved purchase plans, ESPPs, LTIPs, JSOPs and a wide range of country-specific and custom types.

-Once you have your stock plan or equity plan designed and approved, the administration process can kick off.
-It will involve everything from tracking and reporting changes in ownership to updating documents/policies/procedures, communicating with stakeholders, consulting your board of directors, and staying compliant based on each region your employees are based in.
+Once you have your equity plan (or stock plan/share plan) launched, the administration process kicks off.
+It’ll involve everything from tracking and reporting changes in ownership to updating documents/policies/procedures, communicating with stakeholders, consulting your board of directors, and staying compliant based on each region your employees are based in.

 Which team is responsible for stock plan administration?